magnumjs/mag.js/new/README.md

 ####Attributes
 _html, _text, _on[EVENT], _config->context.onunload

-to not overwrite an existing attribute use double underscore as an append __ (coming soon!) or simply state.name._value = state.name._value + ''
+to not overwrite an existing attribute use:

+state.name._value = state.name._value + ''

 event (e, index, node) default context is node